 1 S.A.
 Resolution #30 2 Approval of Amendments to the Student Activities Funding Commission (SAFC) 3 Funding Guidelines 4 5 ABSTRACT: This resolution presents changes to the Student Activities Funding Commission 6 (SAFC) Funding Guidelines for Student Assembly approval.
-7 8 Sponsored by: Dale Barbaria '19 on behalf of Michael Jeong '20 and Daniel Hirsch '20 9 NVA A 1' D.C.O.O.1 .'
-I C.1 O. 1 .
-A 11 C1 .
-HAIL ' .'
-10 11 Whereas, per Appendix B § 3 Subsection L of the Student Assembly Charter, "All organizations 12 must submit any changes in the organizations' bylaws, constitution, or other governing documents to the SA for its approval;" 13 documents to the 571 for its approval, 14 Whereas, the Student Activities Funding Commission is a Student Assembly byline funded 15 organization and must adhere to the rules set forth in Appendix B of the Student Assembly 16 Charter; 17 18 Whereas, the Student Activities Funding Commission presented amendments to their Funding 19 Guidelines to the Student Assembly Appropriations Committee; 20 21 Be it therefore resolved , that the Student Assembly approve the amendments to the Student 22 Activities Funding Commission Guidelines as they appear in the Appendix to this resolution; 23 retivities I diffully commission outdenies as they appear in the rippentals to this resolution, 24 Respectfully Submitted, 25 26 Dale Barbaria '19 27 Vice President for Finance, Student Assembly 28 NC 1 11 40 29 30 Michel Jeong '19 Co-Chair, Student Activities Funding Commission 31 Co-Chair, Student Activities Vinding Commission 32 Daniel Hirsch '20 33 Co-Chair, Student Activities Funding Commission 34 · · 35 Reviewed by: Appropriations Committee, 11-0-1, 03/04/2019
+7 8 Sponsored by: Dale Barbaria '19 on behalf of Michael Jeong '20 and Daniel Hirsch '20 9 With a second of the first of the second of 10 11 Whereas, per Appendix B § 3 Subsection L of the Student Assembly Charter, "All organizations must submit any changes in the organizations' bylaws, constitution, or other governing 12 documents to the SA for its approval;" 13 documents to the 521 for its approval, 14 Whereas, the Student Activities Funding Commission is a Student Assembly byline funded 15 organization and must adhere to the rules set forth in Appendix B of the Student Assembly 16 Charter; 17 18 Whereas, the Student Activities Funding Commission presented amendments to their Funding 19 20 Guidelines to the Student Assembly Appropriations Committee; 21 Be it therefore resolved , that the Student Assembly approve the amendments to the Student 22 Activities Funding Commission Guidelines as they appear in the Appendix to this resolution; 23 24 Respectfully Submitted, 25 26 Dale Barbaria '19 27 Vice President for Finance, Student Assembly 28 29 Mahal Isana (10 30 Michel Jeong '19 Co-Chair, Student Activities Funding Commission 31 Co-Chair, Statem Activities I unding Commission 32 Daniel Hirsch '20 33 Co-Chair, Student Activities Funding Commission 34 35 Reviewed by: Appropriations Committee, 11-0-1, 03/04/2019